Estimated Reading Time: 3 Minutes.

 PANDAS

-PANDAS is a paediatric Autoimmune Neuropsychiatric disorder which is associated with the infection caused by the streptococcus bacteria.
+PANDAS is a pediatric Autoimmune Neuropsychiatric disorder associated with the streptococcus bacteria infection.
 This disorder mainly occurs in children as the immune system is activated when the infection starts, and specific antibodies are generated.
-Then antibodies react with the basal ganglia, and the symptoms of OCD begin to appear.
+Then, antibodies react with the symptoms of OCD, which begin to appear.

 Imbalance of Neurotransmitters

 Neurotransmitters are the specialized messenger molecules that regulate different brain areas’ activity.
-Dopamine, serotonin and epinephrine are the significant neurotransmitters whose regulated levels improve brain function and activity.
+Dopamine, serotonin, and epinephrine are the significant neurotransmitters whose regulated levels improve brain function and activity.
 However, if there is an imbalance in the level of any neurotransmitter, then it can result in the onset of mental health issues.
-Different studies have different findings regarding the link of neurotransmitters with OCD.
 However, serotonin is mostly considered when considering the chemical imbalance.

 Serotonin is specifically involved in transmitting messages between nerve cells and controlling brain activity, including memory and learning.
 Medications, including selective serotonin reuptake inhibitors, are recommended by experts to deal with OCD symptoms.
 However, there is no evidence that the onset of OCD symptoms is only due to the dysregulation of serotonin.
-Likewise, different researchers have also reported that other than serotonin, glutamate, dopamine, epinephrine and GABA are involved in OCD progression.
+Likewise, other than serotonin, glutamate, dopamine, epinephrine, and GABA are involved in OCD progression.

 Genetics of OCD

 OCD is also considered a genetic disorder as it can run in families due to the transfer of genes.
 Those individuals whose parents have the genes of OCD are more likely to suffer from OCD than others.
-In addition, it is suggested that if any family member has OCD genes, then there is a greater chance that another family member will also have OCD.
+In addition, if any family member has OCD genes, then there is a greater chance that another family member will also have OCD.

 Environmental factors